top of page

 wealth of family history they embody and pass on to

-the next generation of elders and ancestors.
+the next generation of elders + ancestors in our family.

-Today is also the launch for my annual summer writing project—Rooted (consider today the prologue release, sorta speak).
-I am publicly documenting my family's genealogy, which I've been at for over twenty years.
+Today, I am publicly documenting my family's genealogy, which I've been at for over twenty years.

 If you plan to stay current with my summer writing project, make sure you join my email list and spread the word, as I take you through my research and story-gathering process.